-The Complimentary Para-Transit Service, as required by the Americans with Disabilities Act of 1990 - as Amended, was developed to provide public transportation to those who are unable to use the fixed-route transit system due to a temporary or permanent disability.
-This is an origin to destination service whereby passengers are picked up at the curb of their pick-up point and delivered to the curb of their destination.
-Para-Transit Service is provided within the City and to those destinations which are within 3/4 of a mile from any city fixed-route bus stop.
+The complimentary para-transit service, as required by the Americans with Disabilities Act of 1990 - as Amended, provides public transportation to those who are unable to use the fixed-route transit system due to a temporary or permanent disability.
+This is an origin-to-destination service whereby passengers are picked up at the curb of their pick-up point and delivered to the curb of their destination.
+Para-Transit service is provided within Winchester city limits and to destinations that are within 3/4 of a mile from any City fixed-route bus stop.

 - Para-transit application

 For further information, please contact the Transit Office at (540) 662-3982.

 Please call (540) 662-3982 the day before your requested trip to schedule transportation with our para-transit service.

 All trips are scheduled on a first-come, first-serve basis.
 Drivers are scheduled to meet the number of calls scheduled.
 Call by Saturday to schedule a ride with a dispatcher for Monday.
 You may leave a phone message on Sunday for service on Monday.